solo-io/workshops/gloo/gloo/README.md

 The following Lab environment consists of a Kubernetes environment deployed locally using kind, during this workshop we are going to deploy a demo application and expose/protect it using Gloo.
 In this workshop we will:
-* Deploy a demo application (istio's book info demo app) on a k8s cluster and expose it through Gloo
+* Deploy a demo application (Istio's [bookinfo](https://istio.io/latest/docs/examples/bookinfo/) demo app) on a k8s cluster and expose it through Gloo
 * Deploy a second version of the demo app, and route partial traffic to it
 * Secure the demo app using TLS
 * Secure the demo app using OIDC